 Entertainment: Movies, books on tape, music, maybe a few games, old school games like punch buggy, or I spy with my little eye something that’s..green

 Get your car inspected or rent a car: The last thing you want to happen on your road trip is for your car to break down on you.
 So make sure to check your gauges, air pressure, spare tire, fluids, etc. If you’re not interested in driving your car because you don’t want to put miles on it, consider renting a car that is spacious (as you will be spending a lot of time in it) and that gets good gas mileage.
+If you decide to go with your car it is important to have the right car insurance.
+My friend, who has had a few car charges was afraid that he would struggle to get a good deal on his car insurance.
+He was pleasantly surprised to find out that there was car insurance for convicted drivers and he got a quote for his road trip, enjoying all of the savings that come along with it.

 Pack snacks: The fastest way to waste money on a road trip is pit stops at McDonalds or 7-11 for a quick snack, which always leads to over eating, poor food selection, and overspending.
 Instead, pack some snacks from Costco or Safeway where you can get more for your money.
 You can also save by bringing a cooler of drinks rather than stopping and wasting time for one.